(204) 821-3966

 What Is Radon?

-In Canada radon is measured in becquerels per cubic meter (bq/m³).
-A becquerel is referred to as one radioactive decay per second.
-This means if you tested your home and the results came back at 200bq/m³ that means for every cubic meter of air, there are 200 radioactive decays per second.
+In Canada, radon is measured in becquerels per cubic metre (Bq/m³).
+A becquerel represents one radioactive decay per second.
+For example, a result of 200 Bq/m³ means that in every cubic metre of air inside the home, approximately 200 radioactive decays are occurring each second.

 Radon concentration levels will vary from one house to another, even if the buildings are similar designs and next door to each other.
 No matter the age, type of construction, or where your home is located, the only way to ensure you have safe levels of radon gas in your home is to test for it.